Bsc-com-ne-23-20/UmodziRx/fabricNetwork/README.md

 # UmodziRx Fabric Network
-- A Prescription-Fraud-Resistant Healthcare DLT Platform
+- A DLT Platform for UmodziRx

 ## Overview
 - UmodziRx is built on hyperledger fabric, an open source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts.